DDBSchool/Group-6--RWD-WAD-1st-Sem-Midterm-Project--S.Y-2025-2026/README.md

 ### **✨ Project Features**

 - **Responsive Design**: Adapts to all screen sizes
+- **Burger Dropdown**: Navigation turns to burger icon in smaller screen size
 - **Modern UI**: Clean and intuitive user interface
 - **Animations**: Smooth transitions and hover effects
 - **Product Menu & Featured Items**: Displays products dynamically via JS
+- **Menu modal**: Highlights the selected modal and shows the category producs, and hides the undelected modal.
+- **Category Items**: Highlights the selected product by showing the modal of it, and lowering the background opacity to highlight the modal .
 - **Shopping Cart System**: Add, remove, and view items
+- **Proceed checkout button**: User will not be able to proceed to checkout page if cart dont have at least one (1) product.
 - **Checkout Page**: Simulates order and payment flow
+- **User Form**: Users will not be able to proceed if, check-out form is emply or invalid inputs.
+User form also have auto fill.
 - **Order Confirmation**: Display success of receipt message
+- **Array**: Can add items freely in array
 - **Testimonials and About Sections**: Informational and branding content

 <hr>